E-Filing and E-Service Procedures

 - Documents e-filed in accordance with these procedures must be in PDF (Portable Document Format) and the text of the document must be electronically searchable through optical character recognition (OCR) or similar technology.

-- To better aid the Board in verifying that all pages of a document that were meant to be filed are contained i nthe PDF, filing parties shall label their PDF with page numbers and confirm a total page count with their filing email.
+- To better aid the Board in verifying that all pages of a document that were meant to be filed are contained i nthe PDF, filing parties shall label their PDF with page numbers.

 - All e-filings must otherwise comply with the Michigan Court Rules and the Board’s technical requirements.